EngineHub/CraftBookDocs/source/mechanics/better_sponge.rst

 radius rather than spherical.
 The better sponge mechanic also only uses dry sponges by default, but can be configured to also work with wet sponges.

+Some blocks that sponges remove won't re-appear once the sponge is deactivated, such as kelp, seagrass, and other aquatic plants that don't have a waterlogged state.
+Whether these blocks are removed by sponges is configurable, however it is enabled by default.

 Require Redstone
 ================